Where Is The River Tees

 Middlesbrough and the Tees Estuary: Reaching the North Sea

-Middlesbrough, a major town on the south bank, represents a pivotal point in the River Tees's journey.
+Middlesbrough, a major town on the south bank, represents a critical point in the River Tees's journey.
 Its growth is undeniably linked to the river, particularly through its industrial past.
 The town developed rapidly in the 19th century due to its advantageous location on the Tees, becoming a centre for iron and steel production.
 The river here is wide and navigable, allowing for large ships to access the port.
 This section also marks the beginning of the Tees Estuary, where the river widens significantly as it approaches the North Sea.
 The estuary is a complex ecosystem, influenced by tides and the mixing of fresh and saltwater.
 This section is characterized by mudflats, salt marshes, and various wildlife habitats.

 The Mouth of the River Tees: Reaching the North Sea